San Diego Biz Law APC

 He has dealt with many complex cases for political figures, Fortune 500 presidents, producers, actors, federal agents, and persons of that caliber.
 As a negotiator who has spent a lifetime learning human behavior, he understands the complexity of human relationships.
 As much as he is a great believer in people, he also has first-hand witnessed the damage that has been wrought by divorcing persons who are influenced by family, friends, and their counsel.
 Marrying in California without a prenup is one of the most expensive and devastating mistakes someone can make.
 On the other hand, the person with more assets does not have to leave the other spouse with nothing.
 There are ways of doing things that are not disrespectful and will not make it difficult to get that document signed.

-Once a Lawyer is Hired…an example of What $140,000 in Family Court Can Get You
+An example of What $140,000 in Family Court Buys You

 When your spouse seeks divorce and hires a lawyer, that attorney will work to best represent their client.
 As a result, they will propose a number of ideas and strategies to your soon-to-be ex-spouse, and then it is no longer the same case it could have been.
 What’s worse, if your spouse is low on funds, then you will be the one paying for their lawyer to go after you, and in the world of litigation, $100,000 is just not that much money, especially in a contested divorce case when assets are involved; your house could end up being sold just to cover the opposing attorney’s fees.